pnp/custom-learning-office-365/README.md

-# Custom Learning for Office 365
+# Microsoft 365 learning pathways

-Train employees with Custom Learning for Office 365, a digital, customizable learning solution that helps customers transform their organization.
-Custom Learning for Office 365 provides:
+Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
+Microsoft 365 learning pathways provides:

 - Comprehensive end user training content: product and scenario-based training, in video and article format
 - Easy to install: Deploy from the [SharePoint Provisioning Service](https://provisioning.sharepointpnp.com) within minutes and without any coding
 - Easily customizable: Hide and show content to align with how you have set up Office 365 in your environment
 - Create your own training playlists: Add your own custom training content and playlists to feature your organization-specific scenarios
-- Always up-to-date content: As Office 365 changes, the Custom Learning for Office 365 content will be updated.
+- Always up-to-date content: As Office 365 changes, the Microsoft 365 learning pathways content will be updated.
 Content updates will be made and communicated to customers on a monthly basis

 ## Prerequisites